50Fifty/auth-scheduled-backup/README.md

 Unit tests can be run locally.
 It uses fake data and mocks to simulate the Firebase Authentication and Cloud Storage services.

-To run the unit tests, run the following command:
+To run the unit tests, run the following command in the `extension` folder:

 `npm run test:unit`